L'Avant-Scène the French Theater Workshop

 At the core of the evolution of L’Avant-Scène at Princeton has been the idea that the demands of the theater and serious acting serve the pedagogical objectives of language learning particularly well (Being heard and understood, pronouncing well, and articulating constituting the fundamentals for an actor).
 In the context of a foreign language, acting also takes on a new dimension and enables students to experience a foreign culture in their entire body.
 L’Avant-Scène promotes both the French classical and contemporary repertories and offers students drama training drawn from the French tradition with an emphasis on text.

-In addition to producing the great classiques in many diverse venues on campus, L’Avant-Scène students have traveled annually to France during L’Avant-Scène in Paris, meant to offer the most dedicated students of the program the opportunity to refine their discovery and understanding of French theater through first-hand experience.
+In addition to producing the great classiques in many diverse venues on campus, L’Avant-Scène students have traveled to France during L’Avant-Scène in Paris or L'Avant-Scène in Avignon meant to offer the most dedicated students of the program the opportunity to refine their discovery and understanding of French theater through first-hand experience.
 Students at the Paris National Conservatory for Dramatic Arts (CNSAD) also traveled to Princeton to reciprocate the exchanges between the USA and France.
-Starting in summer 2015, L'Avant-Scène students will have the chance to travel to the Festival d'Avignon.

 Prominent French actors and directors regularly visit Princeton to offer students master classes or present their works during Seuls en Scène, Princeton French Theater Festival, the early fall international French theater festival curated by L’Avant-Scène and made possible by a generous partnership with the Lewis Center for the Arts.